 Historical markers have been a familiar sight in Vermont for more than half a century.
 Unveiled in 1947 by the Vermont Legislature, the roadside historical marker program has proven an effective way to draw attention to the many events, people and places that have contributed to the richness of our state and nation.
 Over 200 of the cast aluminum markers, crested with the gold state seal, are distributed throughout the state and provide a fascinating glimpse into the past and insights into the present.

-If you think an opportunity exists for a new marker in your community, complete and submit your application packet which includes the critieria for evalulation of roadside historic site markers and the application form.
-Contact Laura Trieschmann with any questions.
+If you think an opportunity exists for a new marker in your community, complete and submit your application packet which includes the criteria for evaluation of roadside historic site markers and the application form.
+Contact Jenni Lavoie with any questions.

 - Foster an understanding, appreciation of and pride in the history and prehistory that shaped the development of Vermont and that played a role in shaping our nation.

 - Draw public attention to significant historical sites that are worthy of preservation.

 - Provide visitors and Vermonters alike with a sense of our past.